Purdue plan was to tap transfer portal for help. Mission accomplished

 Purdue augmented its roster in the offseason by using the transfer portal … a lot.

 In all, the Boilermakers are bringing in eight players via the transfer portal, along with one JC transfer.
-The focus was defense, with six of the nine overall transfers coming via the portal:
+The focus was defense, with six of the nine overall transfers coming on that side of the ball:

 DE Joe Anderson (South Carolina)